 3. M1919 .30 Cal Machine Gun

 The M1919 was another one of John Browning’s successes.
-An air-cooled version of the M1917 that served U.S. troops well in World War I, it saw extensive use in World War II and Korea.
+An air-cooled version of the M1917, which served U.S. troops well in World War I, saw extensive use in World War II and the Korean War.
 The M1919 was phased out in favor of the new M60 in the late 1950s.
-However, the Navy, having a surplus of the weapons, converted many to 7.62 mm and used them on gun boats patrolling the rivers of Vietnam.
+However, the Navy, having a surplus of weapons, converted many to 7.62 mm and used them on gunboats patrolling the rivers of Vietnam.

 4. M2 .50 Cal Machine Gun

-The “Ma Deuce” is a weapon system loved by the troops who use it and feared by those it targeted.
+The “Ma Deuce” is a weapon system loved by the troops who use it and feared by those it targets.
 The gun was designed near the end of World War I, too late to see service, and entered full production in 1921.
-Also designed by John Browning, the weapon is so well-built that in 2015 a 94 year old example was found still in service.
+Also designed by John Browning, the weapon is so well-built that in 2015, a 94-year-old example was found still in service.
 Though numerous other designs have been proposed, the military has no plans to stop using the M2 anytime soon.

 5. B-52 Stratofortress